Cherokee Freedmen: Slavery among the Cherokee

 The nature of enslavement in Cherokee society in the antebellum years was often similar to that in European-American slave society, with little difference between the two.
 The Cherokee instituted their own slave code and laws that discriminated against slaves and free blacks.
 Cherokee law barred intermarriage of Cherokee and blacks, whether the latter were enslaved or free.
 African Americans who aided slaves were to be punished with 100 lashes on the back.
 Cherokee society barred those of African descent from holding public office, bearing arms, voting, and owning property.
 It was illegal for anyone within the limits of the Cherokee Nation to teach blacks to read or write.
 This law was amended so that the punishment for non-Cherokee citizens teaching blacks was a request for removal from the Cherokee Nation by authorities.
+The tribe's 1839 Constitution banned "negro and mulatto" people from holding office.

 After removal to Indian Territory with the Cherokee, enslaved African Americans initiated several revolts and escape attempts, attesting to their desire for freedom.
-In the Cherokee Slave Revolt of 1842, several African-American slaves in Indian Territory, including 25 held by Cherokee planter Joseph Vann, left their respective plantations near Webbers Falls, Oklahoma to escape to Mexico.
+In the Cherokee Slave Revolt of 1842, several African-American slaves in Indian Territory, including 25 held by Cherokee planter Joseph Vann, left their respective plantations near Webbers Falls, Indian Territory to escape to Mexico.
 The slaves were captured by a Cherokee militia under the command of Captain John Drew of the Cherokee Lighthorse near Fort Gibson.
 On December 2, 1842, the Cherokee National Council passed "An Act in regard to Free Negroes"; it banned all free blacks from the limits of the Cherokee Nation by January 1843, except those freed by Cherokee slaveowners.
 In 1846, an estimated 130–150 African slaves escaped from several plantations in Cherokee territory.
 Most of the slaves were captured in Seminole territory by a joint group of Cherokee, Creek, and Seminole slaveowners.